Home

 Legacy Turf-Type Buffalo Grass

-A warm season perennial grass, Buffalo grass is best known for its extreme drought and heat resistance, low water use, and low growth habit.
-Older varieties, like those to the right, will have the characteristic seed heads buffalo grass is known for.
-Newer turf varieties have less visible seeds and make a more attractive grass.
+A warm season perennial grass, it is best known as a drought and heat resistance grass.
+People love it because of its low water usage and low growth habit.
+Some newer varieties won't grow taller than 6 to 8 inches.
+Older varieties, like those in the photo, will have the characteristic seed heads buffalo grass is known for.

 Benefits of Buffalo Grass Turf